-The GDPR protects the data of its citizens and residents, even if it is transferred outside the EU zone.
-This characteristic is called extraterritoriality.
-This means that the GDPR applies to all organizations EU and non-EU, that process personal information of European citizens.
+The GDPR protects the data of its citizens and residents, even if it is transferred outside the EU zone, which means that the GDPR applies to all organizations EU and non-EU, that process the personal information of European citizens.

 Meaning, if they offer goods or services to EU citizens or monitor the behavior of individuals within the EU they will have to comply with the GDPR.

 Supervisory authority monitors and enforces the application of the GDPR.
-However, the Supervisory authority has limited enforcement powers against overseas entities without representatives based in the EU.
-The supervisory authority might seek to coordinate with foreign regulators in taking any enforcement action.
+Although the Supervisory authority has limited enforcement powers against overseas entities without representatives based in the EU, it might seek to coordinate with foreign regulators in taking enforcement action.

 Are you accountable as a Data Processor?